 Murder case dismissed against ex-wrestler 'Superfly' Snuka

+In this Nov.
+2, 2015, file photo, former professional wrestler Jimmy "Superfly" Snuka, right, arrives for his formal arraignment at the Lehigh County Courthouse in Allentown, Pa.
 In a decision filed Tuesday, Jan.
 3, 2017, a Pennsylvania judge dismissed the murder case against Snuka in the 1983 death of his girlfriend Nancy Argentino, saying Snuka is not competent to stand trial on counts including third-degree murder.
-Snuka's attorney told a judge in December 2016 that his client is in hospice care in Florida and has six months to live.

 Add your comments below